i-love-coffee-i-love-tea/audogombleed.sh/docs/05-shell-compatibility.md

     brew tap i-love-coffee-i-love-tea/audogombleed
     brew install audogombleed

+### FreeBSD

+Full native support.
+Tested with bash 4.2+ and zsh.
+The `:arg:SERVICE` argument type completes `rc.d` service names on FreeBSD.
+Distribution via direct install (same as Linux manual download).

-### Windows
+### Windows (WSL)

-Supported via WSL (Windows Subsystem for Linux).
+Tested via WSL (Windows Subsystem for Linux) with Ubuntu.
 Install a Linux distribution from the Microsoft Store, then follow the Linux install instructions.
-Git Bash / MSYS2 are not officially supported.
+Git Bash / MSYS2 are not supported.

 ## Known limitations